herrenfal/herrenfal/README.md

 - 🧠 I am a willing Computer Engineering student based in Istanbul, currently focusing on improving my English skills.
 - 🌱 I have been learning to build beneficial projects by using HTML, CSS, Sass, and JavaScript.
-- 🌱 I do have a curious personality, I like discovery.
+- 🌱 I have been carrying an eternal sense of curiosity for the world.

 ## Lover of
 <div align="left">